geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Why on each helm are sable plumes displayed,

-" Fain would I learn : — tho' memory oft may bring
+" Fain would I learn: — tho' memory oft may bring

 '* The cup of sorrow bitterest from the spring,

 " Yet pitying friendship to the woe worn heart 110

-(l Repays the pangs remembered griefs impart :
+(l Repays the pangs remembered griefs impart:

 tc And if your cause should martial aid require,